Yash-Sharma7672/Yash-Sharma7672/README.md

 ## 🚀 About Me

-I am a Cloud Engineer with 1+ years of professional experience across Designing & Building the Architectures, DevOps Practices and Python for SDK.
+Cloud Engineer with hands-on experience in architecting scalable cloud environments and implementing DevOps best practices.

-I specialize in building production-grade applications and designing scalable, cloud-native infrastructure across distributed systems.
+I specialize in designing cloud-native infrastructure, automating deployment pipelines, and developing Python-based tooling to streamline engineering workflows.

+Passionate about building reliable, secure, and high-performance systems that scale efficiently in distributed environments.

-🌍 Based in India | Open to global collaboration
+🌍 Based in India | Open to remote and global opportunities